eduardopaguiar/MSE-T2-FLS/README.md

 The package contains:

-1. The original images adopted in this paper;
+1. The original images adopted in this paper (Images.rar);
 2. The feature extraction based on GLCM (GLCM.m);
 3. All MSE T2-FLS codes required to replicate the results obtained in this paper.